Parallel remote state preparation for fully device-independent verifiable blind quantum computation: Introduction

 \subsection{Our contributions}

 We exhibit a two-prover parallel self-testing-based scheme in which a classical verifier is able to delegate a quantum computation to an untrusted quantum server Bob (who is assumed to be in possession of a powerful universal quantum computer) using only a simple untrusted measurement device (which may only perform single-qubit measurements) and shared entanglement.
 In our context, Alice acts both as the verifier and the client who is in possession of the measurement device.
 The computation is performed blindly by the server and its correctness is verifiable by the client.
-The protocol proceeds for the verifier in the following way: \begin{enumerate} \item Certify $n$ EPR pairs of entanglement shared between Alice and Bob, and measurements of each in the $XY$-plane and computational bases. \item Prepare a suitable $n$-qubit state on Bob's side by measurements performed on Alice's side. \item Perform the unconditionally secure interactive protocol of \textcite{fitzsimons2017unconditionally} (or another FK-type protocol) with Bob. \end{enumerate} The blindness and verifiability properties of our protocol are inherited from the FK protocol, since using an entanglement-based approach to the remote state preparation ensures that blindness is not compromised \cite{gheorghiu2015robustness,dunjko2016blind}.
-Our main result is the parallel device-independent certification of remotely prepared states that can be used for the first two steps of the protocol. \begin{theorem}[Informal \cref{thm:state_preparation}] Suppose that the measurement statistics of the provers Alice and Bob pass all requested Bell tests.
+The protocol proceeds for the verifier in the following way: \begin{enumerate} \item Certify $n$ EPR pairs of entanglement shared between Alice and Bob, and measurements of each in the $XY$ plane and computational bases. \item Prepare a suitable $n$-qubit state on Bob's side by measurements performed on Alice's side. \item Perform the unconditionally secure interactive protocol of \textcite{fitzsimons2017unconditionally} (or another FK-type protocol) with Bob. \end{enumerate} The blindness and verifiability properties of our protocol are inherited from the FK protocol, since using an entanglement-based approach to the remote state preparation ensures that blindness is not compromised \cite{gheorghiu2015robustness,dunjko2016blind}.
+Our main result is the parallel device-independent certification of remotely prepared states that can be used for the first two steps of the protocol. \begin{theorem}[Informal \cref{thm:state_preparation}] Suppose that the maximal quantum expectation values of all given Bell expressions are approximately attained by the measurement statistics collected from provers Alice and Bob, i.e., Alice and Bob pass all requested Bell tests with high probability (this is achievable by using the honest strategy of \cref{sec:honest_strat}).
 Then, with high probability, the state on Bob's side upon Alice performing a measurement is close (up to some isometry that is independent of the measurement or its outcome) in trace distance to an ideal valid input to the FK protocol or that with all dummy qubits flipped.
 The prepared state is known only to Alice. \end{theorem}

+The self-testing protocol on which we base \cref{thm:state_preparation_informal} (whose resulting statement is given in \cref{thm:protocol_isometry}) simultaneously exhibits many properties desirable for the VBQC application we consider.
+The rationale behind all of these properties is discussed in further detail in \cref{sec:efficient_testing}.
+We briefly summarize them here.